110: Recap (XI)

-In business school, everyone learns to show only charts that go up and to the right.
+In business school, you learn to show only charts that go up and to the right.

 Growth is a sign of traction.

-Recently, I noticed that the Fire Jar email list was shrinking.
+Recently, I noticed the Fire Jar email list shrinking.

 My analytic-antlers turned up 🦌

-But it felt like a hit to the ego.
+It felt like a direct hit to the ego.

 Why does it hurt to go "backwards"?